nhsx/hypergraph-mm/README.md

 ### Contact

-To find out more about the [Digital Analytics and Research Team](https://www.nhsx.nhs.uk/key-tools-and-info/nhsx-analytics-unit/) visit our [project website](https://nhsx.github.io/AnalyticsUnit/projects.html) or get in touch at [analytics-unit@nhsx.nhs.uk](mailto:analytics-unit@nhsx.nhs.uk).
+To find out more about the [Digital Analytics and Research Team](https://www.nhsx.nhs.uk/key-tools-and-info/nhsx-analytics-unit/) visit our [project website](https://nhsx.github.io/AnalyticsUnit/projects.html) or get in touch at [england.tdau@nhs.net](mailto:england.tdau@nhs.net).

 <!-- ### Acknowledgements -->